 - 1. The student completes the test request form for submission to the department head and school dean of the course. - 2.
 If approved, the student pays the cashier \$50 per semester hour of credit sought. - 3.
-The permission card, showing the testing fee paid, is presented to the department head on the day of the examination. - 4.
-Department head will send the permission card to the Registrar's Office within three days after the examination. - 5.
-The test grade is submitted to the Registrar's Office by the department head on the test grade report form. - 6.
-If the examination is passed with a grade of "C" or better, a grade of "CR", not a letter grade, will be given for the course and recorded as such on the transcript.
+The permission card, showing the testing fee paid, is returned to the Registrar's Office. - 4.
+The Registrar's Office will contact the instructor so that the instructor may set up a testing date/time with the student. - 5.
+The test grade is submitted to the Registrar's Office by the department head on the test grade report form within three (3) days after the exam.

-If the grade is less than "C", the examination fee will not be returned, nor may it be 7. applied to the student's account since this fee is for the examination purposes only.
+- 6. If the examination is passed with a grade of "C" or better, a grade of "CR", not a letter grade, will be given for the course and recorded as such on the transcript. - 7.
+If the grade is less than "C", the examination fee will not be returned, nor may it be applied to the student's account since this fee is for the examination purposes only.